Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 The new proposal is the product of a discussion between Pete Davis, Zara Davis and Michael George on 12 Sep 2024.

-The proposed rules are more complex than previous UKWA rules, but they have been written to be consistent, unambiguous, and easy to apply.
+The proposed rules are more lengthy than previous ones, but they have been written to be consistent, unambiguous, and easy to apply.
 The use of [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division) keeps the new rules straightforward, whether writing software or applying them manually.

-The scatter plots show how 12 additional heats would be deemed valid by the proposed rules, but not the old rules.
-3 of those 12 heats were during 2022 and 2023, and there was another borderline heat in 2023 .
-That heat was 11 Oct 2023 and is deemed invalid by the proposed rules.
+The scatter plots show how 12 additional rounds would be deemed valid by the newly proposed rules, but not the old rules.
+3 of those 12 rounds were during 2022 and 2023, and there was another borderline round in 2023 .
+That round was 11 Oct 2023 and deemed invalid by the proposed rules.

-The old rules deemed 49 heats valid between 2010 and 2023, so the additional 12 heats represent an increase of 25%.
-Looking back at the two scatter plots, it can be seen that these additional 12 heats are confined to 2 relatively distinct clusters.
+The old rules deemed 49 rounds valid between 2010 and 2023, so the additional 12 rounds represent an increase of 25%.
+Looking back at the two scatter plots, it can be seen that these additional 12 rounds are confined to 2 relatively distinct clusters.
 There is also one lonely orange dot amongst the green!

-This page has been written with the intention that it is concise, whilst describing the new rules and demonstrating their effect.

-There was plenty of other analysis such as use of the the upper quartile and median, traditional rounding, rounding half to even (aka bankers rounding), and more besides.
+There was plenty of other analysis such as use of the the upper quartile and median, traditional rounding, rounding half to even (aka bankers rounding), and more besides!
 In the interests of simplicity this proposal has eventually been written to be consistent, unambiguous, and easy to apply.

+This page has been written with the intention that it is concise, whilst describing the new rules and demonstrating their effect for anyone interested.